Professor of Biology and Geology/Director of Master of Science in Biology program

 - The student has provided the Graduate School with official transcripts from ALL institutions where undergraduate or graduate courses have been taken.

-- The student has provided the Graduate School with three letters of recommendation from individuals familiar with the student’s work or academic record.
+- The student has provided the Graduate School with two letters of recommendation from individuals familiar with the student’s work or academic record.
 Recommendations from family members are NOT acceptable.

-- The student has provided the Graduate School with a personal letter of work experience no more than 500 words outlining his or her academic and career goals.
+- The student has provided the Graduate School with a personal letter of no more than 500 words outlining how he or she plans to use their degree.